 - A quick marinade is all that is needed, but if you like, you can start it marinating well ahead (up to 8 hours) and then just cook it up when you’re ready.

-- Serve this pork and peanut sauce with a simple vegetable and/or with rice for a delicious and easy weeknight meal (that’s also company worthy!).
+- Serve this pork and peanut sauce with a simple vegetable, salad and/or with rice for a delicious and easy weeknight meal (that's also company worthy!).
 I love a cilantro-lime rice with this one!

 Get the Recipe: Pork Tenderloin with Peanut Cilantro Sauce